tomastastic/FlashCard/Data Processing/README.md

 # Anki2db.py

 The `Anki2db.py` file is a script that allows you to convert Anki deck files into a database format.
 It provides a function `convert_anki_to_db` which takes the Anki deck file as input and performs the conversion process.
 The script reads the Anki deck file, extracts the necessary information, and stores it in a SQLite database.
+It can also clean the data and export it to MySQL format.

 ## Usage